-Successful e-commerce businesses make use personalisation very well since it’s the easiest way of making customers feel important and special.
+Successful e-commerce businesses make use personalization very well since it’s the easiest way of making customers feel important and special.

 It’s quick compared with uploading images or entering other personal details, which takes some time.

-It’s efficient because you can sue their name to personalise their dashboard, making them feel right at home.
+It’s efficient because you can sue their name to personalize their dashboard, making them feel right at home.
 This is still something many e-commerce sites fail to consider.

 It’s worry-free since many consider that this isn’t sharing too sensitive information.